FreshCrispyBacon/ADS-2/README.md

 ## <a id="data-preprocessing-foodboost"></a>Project Foodboost

 The first dataset is called "Allerhande" and is a recipe repository from Albert Heijn, a Dutch supermarket chain.
 The dataset includes information on ingredients, nutritional values, and labels.
 We used the nutritional values to calculate the Nutri score and associated label, which is a measure of the healthiness of a recipe.
 We used the Pandas library for data analysis and visualization techniques using Matplotlib to better understand the data.
-They learned to filter data and utilized specific columns for calculations, sorting, and other purposes.
-We also created features that calculated the Nutri Score and label for each recipe based on its ingredients.
-We experimented with different models to predict whether a recipe would be considered healthy or unhealthy based on its ingredients.
-However, we encountered a limitation with the available data as it did not include any user information, which made it unable to validate predictions.

 The second dataset is called "Food.com" and is available on Kaggle.com.
 This dataset includes recipes and reviews, which provided the researchers with a larger dataset to work with and a means to validate their results.
 Our objective was to predict, based on ingredients and labels, whether a user would also enjoy a different recipe.
 We aimed to develop a recommendation system that gradually introduces healthier options.
-We created a binary table, which included columns for all ingredients and labels and filled in a "1" if a recipe contained an ingredient or label and "0" if it did not.
-However, the large number of recipes resulted in a data frame with over 750 million data points, which caused some performance issues.
-We encountered more challenges than anticipated and their final model predicted that a user would like every recipe.

 ### Dataset *Allerhande